 ⚡ Mix up the Flavour!

 - Add Meat- Why not chop up some leftover roasted meat into small pieces and mash together with the mixture.
 Roast beef tastes particularly lovely in these cakes.
-You can also add cooked diced ham.
+Diced ham or crispy bacon is also delicious.

 🥡 How To Store

 If you have leftovers they will keep in the fridge in an airtight container for around 2-3 days.
 Re-heat them in the oven at 180˚C for around 5-10 minutes until piping hot throughout.
-You can also re-heat in the microwave but this will cause the cakes to go really soft and you will lose any crispness to the outside.
+You can also re-heat the cakes in the microwave but this will cause them to go really soft and you will lose any crispness to the outside.

-If adding leftover meat to the patties, I wouldn’t recommend re-heating them and they are best eaten straight away when cooked, as you would have already heated the meat twice.
+If you are adding leftover meat to the bubble and squeak cakes, I wouldn’t recommend re-heating them.
+They are best eaten straight away when cooked, as reheating meat twice is not recommended by the FSA

 🍴 Serving Suggestions